Certora/Examples/CVLByExample/Events/README.md

 The workaround is to wrap the `emits` of Solidity `events` into an internal function and then apply internal summarization to reason about the emitted event.

-See `contracts/Auction.sol` for the original code that uses and an event and take a look at `contract/AuctionFixed.sol` for code that uses the workaround.
+See `contracts/Auction.sol` for the original code that uses an event and take a look at `contract/AuctionFixed.sol` for code that uses the workaround.

 -
 Run this configuration via: